Revgrips – a different take on grips

-I have Dupuytren’s (don’t ask how to pronounce that) which apparently this proves I have Viking DNA!
+I have Dupuytren’s (don’t ask how to pronounce that) which apparently proves I have some Viking DNA!
 Annoyingly it also causes weird lumpiness in the palms which can make fingers bend at the ends as it develops.
 I’ve avoided that bit so far with various stuff I’ve worked out, but it does make my hands ache, some days more than others.

 It’s never stopped me riding, but I thought more comfort has to be good and I’m obviously an ideal tester for these grips!

 I’ve been using them on the hardtail and the full sus bike for a while now.
 I can definitely feel a difference, and more than I was expecting.
 A ride up and down the road doesn’t really make it too obvious.
 The best example was a recent shortish ride (2 hours or so).
 I’d done around 5 or 6 hours of trail maintenance for Forestry England at Dalby; this was mostly digging & clearing drains.
 My hands were at that ‘pre-cramp’ stage and feeling fairly battered.
 I hadn’t had ridden for around a week and wanted to get out, so I headed off on the Starling.
 Instead of my hands getting worse, the cramp didn’t materialise at all and I felt fine by the end of the ride.
 I’m not saying the Revgrips are magic, but they definitely gave my hands chance to recover.